Homemade weed is tastier and healthier. Besides, growing weed is pretty much a straightforward process.

 Reading tip: Your guide to the Cannabis Vegetative Stage

 Now is the time for your plant to bloom.
 Your goal in these exciting times is to increase the yield.
-In any case, this means that you need to give a little water each day with a small number of plant nutrients.
+In any case, this means that you need to give a little water each day with a few plant nutrients.

 From the start of flowering, it may take six to twelve weeks for your plant to be ready for harvest.
 But how do you know when it’s time to harvest?